-If there is an intervening “double” or other bid after your partner's NT opening, then Stayman and transfers are cancelled, and your bid becomes natural.
+If there is an intervening “double” or other bid after your partner's NT opening, then Stayman and transfers are cancelled by most partnerships (uless you've pre-agreed otherwise!), and your bid becomes natural.

-However, if they overcalled you can use use Lebensohl, or if they overcalled in a Major, you can also
+However, if the enemy overcalled you can use Lebensohl (Lebensohl), or if they overcalled in a Major, you can also

 - bid their suit if you have enough for game and the other 4-card Major.
 For example